Pandora: Documentation en: Introduction

 2.6 Supervision Models

-By supervision models, we are stating that a monitoring system is designed to report information to an automated system, but this is supervised by a human being in a direct or indirect way.
+By supervision models, we are stating that a monitoring system is designed to report information and work automatically, but this is supervised by a human being in a direct or indirect way.
 This person often receives the title of operator, which is the person who looks at the screen or otherwise receives the events, whether it might be by means of a smartphone device or similar, by e-mail or logs registered with another tool.
-The "how" doesn't matter, the important thing is the fact that someone is minding the system.
+The "how" does not matter, the important thing is the fact that someone is minding the system.

-On the other hand, there are certain people we call system administrators in general or infrastructure personnel, those who, when something happens, receive a call from the operator saying: "Hey, we have got a problem here," or a direct notification sent automatically by the system, warning them of an event, which is frequently sent by SMS or email.
+On the other hand, there are certain people called system administrators in general or infrastructure staff, those who, when something happens, receive a call from the operator saying: "Hey, we have got a problem here," or a direct notification sent automatically by the system, warning them of an event, which is frequently sent by SMS or email.

 Here we can already see the differences: